May–Thurner syndrome: Treatment

 Management of the underlying defect is proportional to the severity of the clinical presentation.
 Leg swelling and pain is best evaluated by vascular specialists (vascular surgeons, interventional cardiologists, and interventional radiologists) who both diagnose and treat arterial and venous diseases to ensure that the cause of the extremity pain is evaluated.
 The diagnosis needs to be confirmed with some sort of imaging that may include magnetic resonance venography, venogram and usually confirmed with intravascular ultrasound because the flattened vein may not be noticed on conventional venography.
 In order to prevent prolonged swelling or pain from the consequences of the backed up blood from the compressed iliac vein, flow needs to be improved out of the leg.
 Uncomplicated cases may be managed with compression stockings.

 Severe May–Thurner syndrome may require thrombolysis if there is a recent onset of thrombosis, followed by angioplasty and stenting of the iliac vein after confirming the diagnosis with a venogram or an intravascular ultrasound.
 A stent may be used to support the area from further compression following angioplasty.
 As the name implies, there classically is not a thrombotic component in these cases, but thrombosis may occur at any time.

 If the patient has extensive thrombosis, it may be appropriate to consider pharmacologic and/or mechanical (also known as pharmacomechanical) thrombectomy.
 This is currently being studied to determine whether this will decrease the incidence of post-thrombotic syndrome.

 Epidemiology

 May–Thurner syndrome is thought to represent between two and five percent of lower-extremity venous disorders.
-May–Thurner syndrome is often unrecognized; however, current estimates are that this condition is three times more common in women than in men.
+May–Thurner syndrome is often unrecognized.
+Current estimates are that this condition is three times more common in women than in men.
 The classic syndrome typically presents in the second to fourth decades of life.
-In the 21st century in a broader disease profile, the syndrome acts as a permissive lesion and becomes symptomatic when something else happens such as, following trauma, a change in functional status such as swelling following orthopaedic joint replacement.
+In the twenty-first century in a broader disease profile, the syndrome acts as a permissive lesion and becomes symptomatic when something else happens such as, following trauma, a change in functional status such as swelling following orthopaedic joint replacement.